Decision to add charges in Jayme Closs kidnapping will be sensitive

 Similarly, Barron County prosecutors could amend charges against Patterson, too.
 They are likely still sifting through evidence, experts said.

-Barron County District Attorney Brian Wright said in a news conference after the charges were filed that it is “extremely important” for prosecutors to get a conviction in the case.
+Barron County District Attorney Brian Wright said at a news conference after the charges were filed that it is “extremely important” for prosecutors to get a conviction in the case.

 “We have two parents of a 13-year-old who are deceased.
 We have a 13-year-old who was abducted for 88 days against her will, forcibly,” he said.
 “It doesn’t get any more serious than that.
 And I assure you that these prosecutors here, all of us, want justice for both James and Denise and for Jayme.”